Google is Tracking Your Location – Even When You Tell It Not To

-Google have come under fire in recent weeks following the discovery that services on Android and Apple devices store location data and track users, even after they have explicitly opted out and turned off the setting that permits Google to do so.
+Google have come under fire in recent weeks.
+Services on Android and Apple devices store location data and track users.
+This is even after they have explicitly opted out and turned off the setting that permits Google to do so.
 An investigation by the Associated Press recently found that user data was continuously tracked and recorded by a number of Google services, such as Search and Maps, even though it was stated that turning off ‘Location History’ in settings would ensure that “the places you go are no longer stored”.

 Google location tracking

 This issue was first brought to light by graduate researcher at UC Berkeley, K. Shankari, who one day noticed a notification on her Android phone asking her to rate her experience in the Kohl’s store that she had just visited.
-What piqued her interest however, was the fact that she had the ‘Location History’ setting of her phone turned off yet Google were still aware of her current location.
-After receiving this tip, with the help of researchers from Princeton University, the Associated Press (AP) carried out an investigation and confirmed that even with the Location History setting turned off, some Google apps continue to automatically store time-stamped location data.
+What piqued her interest however, was the fact that she had the ‘Location History’ setting of her phone turned off.
+Yet, Google were still aware of her current location.
+After receiving this tip, with the help of researchers from Princeton University, the Associated Press (AP) carried out an investigation.
+They confirmed that even with the Location History setting turned off, some Google apps continue to automatically store time-stamped location data.

 It is thought that Google’s insistence on tracking users’ location stems from the drive to boost advertising revenue, which rose 20% in the last year alone to $95.4 billion.
 Since 2014, Google has given advertisers the ability to track the effectiveness of online ads at driving foot traffic, a feature that relies heavily on tracking user location history, as seen with K. Shankari’s experience at Kohl’s.
-It is also well known that Google use location tracking to learn more about their users’ actions and interests in order to narrowly target ads, a feature which enables them to charge a higher premium.
+It is also well known that Google use location tracking to learn more about their users’ actions and interests.
+They do this in order to narrowly target ads, a feature which enables them to charge a higher premium.

 Following the publication of the AP’s report and the extensive criticism that Google have faced, the tech giant revised their Help Page to clarify that it does in fact track location data regardless of whether the Location History setting is enabled, in order to ‘improve the Google experience’.
 Where previously the page stated that the places visited would no longer be stored, it now reads that the “Location History setting does not affect other location services on [a] device” and that “some location data may be saved as part of [the user’s] activity on services like Search and Maps”.

-In recent years, but especially over the last few months, there has been increased scrutiny for big tech companies like Google over their data practices and the privacy of users.
+In the last few months, there has been increased scrutiny for big tech companies over their data practices.
 In May of this year, GDPR regulations were introduced in the EU requiring all businesses to obtain explicit consent before collecting or processing any user data.
-Facebook have been at the centre of a number of scandals relating to user privacy and the collection of data.
+Facebook have been at the center of a number of scandals relating to user privacy and the collection of data.
 Uber were the subject of controversy following the discovery that it tracked users’ movements for up to five minutes after trips had ended.
 Even Google themselves have come under fire for collecting data from cell phone towers without user knowledge.